headshot of Thomas J. Brock, CFA, CPA

 Pros

-• Offers a flexible way to save money with much more growth potential than standard savings accounts
+• Roth IRAs offer a flexible way to save money with much more growth potential than standard savings accounts.

-• Provides a real-world avenue to facilitate financial awareness and education for kids
+• They provide a real-world avenue to facilitate financial awareness and education for kids.

-• Can house a wide variety of diverse assets, including stocks, bonds, alternative investments and cash
+• They can house a wide variety of diverse assets, including stocks, bonds, alternative investments and cash.

-• Can be implemented in a low-cost, passive manner with minimal hands-on effort
+• Roth IRAs can be implemented in a low-cost, passive manner with minimal hands-on effort.

-• Tax-exemption allows for powerful effect of enhanced compound growth of earnings
+• Tax exemption allows for the powerful effect of enhanced compound growth of earnings.

-• Contributions, but not the earnings on them, can be withdrawn penalty-free anytime as long as 5 years has passed since the IRA was established
+• Contributions, but not the earnings on them, can be withdrawn penalty-free anytime (as long as the account has been open at least five years).

 Cons